Tri-Cities Fever: All-IFL players

-Coaching staff

 Head coaches

 Craig Beverlin was the initial head coach for the Fever, but after a 0–2 start, Beverlin was fired, and the details of his dismissal were never shared publicly.
 Beverlin was replaced by Special Teams coach, Dan Whitsett.
 On July 8, 2006, Whitsett resigned from his coaching position, just days before the Fever were to start the playoffs.
 On April 26, 2009 Head coach Richard Davis was fired after an 0–5 start to the season.
 On April 27, Pat O'Hara, Head coach of the Arena Football League's Los Angeles Avengers was named Head coach of the Fever while the AFL was suspended.
 O'Hara was going to remain Fever coach for the 2010 season in the IFL until he was offered head coaching job of the Orlando Predators of the af1.
 He was replaced by former Spokane Shock head coach Adam Shackleford.
 Shackleford coached the Fever to a record 50 wins in 6 seasons as the head coach.
-He has since returned to the Shock.
 On September 1, 2015, the Fever hired Ryan Lingenfelder as their next head coach.